Northern MichiganLiving Here

 - Watersports galore!
 With Lake Michigan, six local inland lakes, and four rivers, boating, fishing, swimming, paddleboarding, and more are at your fingertips.

-- Michigan has been named America's Summer Golf Capital, we have 10 Golf Courses in the BOYNE family alone
+- Michigan has been named America's Summer Golf Capital, we have 10 Golf Courses in the BOYNE family alone!
+Enjoy free golf passes and enjoy your time on the green during the summer.

 - Four local downtown areas with unique shops, restaurants, museums, theatres, breweries, distilleries, and more.